What brings order on Earth is gravity. For all matter on Earth, gravity is always at work.

 And we get the occasional meteor strike.
 But in general, Earth is a closed system because it doesn’t exchange matter from or to the outside.

-Earth exchanges energy due to incoming solar radiation.
+However, Earth exchanges energy due to incoming solar radiation.
 But in terms of matter, little of it leaves or enters Earth’s nearly closed system.